avasant21/terraform-practice/README.md

         $ terraform output

 7. Terraform Destroy Operations</br>
-    The created resources can be fully deleted using the below destroy option.</br>
+    The created resources can be fully deleted using the below destroy option.
+Confirmation to be provided when prompted</br>

         $ terraform destroy